 Hanging mistletoe over a doorway during the holiday season is a tradition around the world.
 But have you ever stopped to think about the story behind it?
 Where did it come from?
-Why do we kiss just because we're standing underneath some shrubbery?
+Why do we kiss just because we're standing underneath some particular shrubbery?

+Now let's hop into history.
 The word "mistletoe" is derived from the Anglo-Saxon words, "mistel" (dung) and "tan" (twig) -- misteltan is the Old English version of mistletoe.
 It's thought that the plant is named after bird droppings on a branch [source: mwrop.org].